bailaoshijiadao/sugarchain-nodemap/README.md

 - You have a basic understanding of JavaScript and Node.js.
 - You have a cryptocurrency daemon node can accessible via RPC.
 - You have a IPinfo.io token or something else.
-- You have a Google Maps API key.
 - You have a Reverse Proxy and web server.
 (Recommend Nginx)

 ## Installing Node Map